Pauline Bindra - 8th Dan

-He is CEO of Blitzsport International.
-The largest Martial Arts supply company in the UK. (www.blitzsport.com)
+He is the CEO of Blitz, the largest Martial Arts supply company in the UK.

 “I respect most Martial Arts but I am dedicated to self perfection through the Art of Shotokan Karate.
 But above all I thank God for all the blessings he has bestowed upon me and my family.”

-Sensei Lee was inducted into the Masters Hall of Fame in 2015.
+Sensei Lee was inducted into the USA Masters Hall of Fame in 2015.

 Giuseppe Tomaselli – 4th Dan

-Born in Catania (Italy) on the 9th January 1957, he started karate there at the age of 15 under the instruction of Sensei Giuseppe Grasso (now 8th Dan).
+He started karate in Italy in 1972 under the instruction of Sensei Giuseppe Grasso (8th Dan).
 After 3 years he obtained his 1st Kyu and he was also regional champion in individual Kumite and Kata.

-He continued with martial arts during his period in the Special Forces, as a naval officer.
-Here he complimented it with armed and unarmed combat and the use of Sai, Nunchaku and Tonfa.
+He continued with martial arts training during his period in the Special Forces, as a Naval officer.
+Here he complemented it with armed and unarmed combat and the use of Sai, Nunchaku and Tonfa.

-In October 1990 he joined the I.S.K. and he obtained his 3rd Dan in February 2002.
-He is now the Head Instructor at the Dartford Club on Monday and Wednesday.
+In October 1990 he joined the I.S.K He is now the Head Instructor at the Dartford Club on Monday and Wednesday.

-He is Chairman of the Annual Championship Organising Committee.
+He is Chairman of the Annual ISK Championship Organising Committee.